andrewthomasjones/BoltzMM/README.md

 # Turn data into a matrix
 senate_data <- as.matrix(senate)

-# Recode Yes as 1, and No as -1, and make the "NA"s proper NA values
+# Recode Yes as 1, and No as -1
 senate_data[senate=="Yes"] <- 1
 senate_data[senate=="No"] <- -1